Karthik2315/Medicine-Recommendation-System/README.md

 # 💊 Medicine-Recommendation-System

-A machine learning web application that recommends medicines based on user input, trained using healthcare-related data.

----
+This is a machine learning-based web application that predicts the disease based on user-provided symptoms and provides a full health guidance package.
+The system not only recommends possible diseases but also includes:

+- ✅ Disease name and description
+- 🥗 Diet suggestions
+- 🏃‍♂️ Recommended workouts
+- ⚠️ Precautions

 ## 📁 Project Structure